 Rutgers University in New Brunswick has announced that it is to spend up to $3 million (£1.9 million) preventing cyber hackers from damaging the university's networks through implementing stringent cyber security.

-Following at least 4 cyber attacks during the 2014-2015 school year, which meant the school was put offline, resulting in cancelled classes, introducing cyber security controls to maintain compliance was clearly necessary.
+Following at least 4 cyber attacks during the 2014-2015 school year, which meant the school was put offline, resulting in canceled classes, introducing cyber security controls to maintain Compliance was clearly necessary.

 While the senior staff at Rutgers has admitted the university was an easy target for hackers, reports state that the source of the distributed denial-of-services (DDoS) attacks is still a mystery.
 The worst attack was in April 2015, when professors were forced to cancel classes, and students weren’t able to submit assignments, access wifi for tests, or use their university email.

 You can read the full article on IT Pro Portal here